efrendiaz/stripe-challenge/README.md

 We currently have a `Customer` model that needs to have payment support added to it using Stripe.
 There needs to be the ability to

 - Add a credit card to a `Customer`
-- Update the `Customer`'s credit card if it changes
+- Update the `Customer`'s existing credit card (i.e. fix expiration)
 - Remove the `Customer`'s credit card
 - Charge a `Customer`'s credit card